xshapira/sveltekit-fastapi-docker-starter-template/README.md

-# Start Template Showing How To Configure SvelteKit with FastAPI
+# Starter Template Showing How To Configure SvelteKit with FastAPI
-This app shows how to configure a SvelteKit frontend with a FastAPI backend.
+This app shows how to configure a SvelteKit frontend with a FastAPI backend and have them run inside of Docker containers using Docker Compose.

 # Setup Instructions
+You can clone this repo, but here are the instructions to replicate this stack yourself with the updated versions of SvelteKit, FastAPI, and Docker:

 1. Create a folder on your computer where you want to store your project code.
 2. Client-side Setup:
     1. From a terminal window, `cd` into your project folder.